-The School provides approved software, Exam 4, for taking examinations on computers.
+The School provides approved software for taking examinations on computers.
 Students taking courses for which the professors have approved the use of computer testing may take their final exams using a computer.
-Students who want to take examinations using a computer must elect to do so during the Exam 4 registration period.
+Students who want to take examinations using a computer must successfully register for the approved software within the registration period.